goldenguy00/lee-hyperreal-ror2/README.md

 ## Latest Update

+- v2.0.1
+    - ExtraSkillSlots has been made mandatory, as there are some weird quirks with how the game loads with HIFU's Inferno mod.
+    - Added on-hit snipe particles that were missing.
+    - Changed the colours on RoR-Skins for the weapons.
+    - Reduced Emission on all skins
+    - Updated README with screenshots
+    - Reduced brightness on some effects

 - v2.0.0
     - Lore mode has been added!
         - By default, Lore mode is on!
 This changes the following: